-So, for December's 30 Day Habit Challenge (30DHC), I set the goal to develop the daily inbox zero habit.
-(Actually I’ve done it already for a few months, but didn’t start “officially” tracking it until December.)
+So, for a 30 Day Habit Challenge (30DHC), I set the goal to develop the daily inbox zero habit.

 In this post, we’ll talk about this productivity habit and a few strategies you can use to do it on a consistent basis.

 30DHC for December – Practice Daily Inbox Zero